 There are only 10 glamping tents at Two Jack Lakeside, and most of them are prized lakefront campsites.
 To help set expectations, these campsites are not immediately adjacent to the lake – there is often some trees in-between, but Two Jack Lake is almost always visible from the wooden deck.

 We recently stayed at a Two Jack Lakeside oTENTik in site #37.
 This was an excellent oTENTik site as it is very close to the water.
-It’s hard to recommend the best oTENTik sites at Two Jack Lake as all 10 of the comfort camping sites are excellent.
+It’s hard to recommend the best oTENTik sites at Two Jack Lake as all 10 of the glamping sites are excellent.

 As you’d expect, with so many included amenities, a night of glamping in a Banff oTENTik will cost more than a traditional Banff campsite.
 In fact, the Banff glamping experience will cost 4-5X more than a traditional tent camping site.
 That sounds bad, but to put it in perspective, the cost is less than half of a stay at the cheapest hotels in Banff during high season.